Home > Resources > Presser Feet + Accessories > How to Make a Blind Hem

 - Take the project to your machine.
 It should be wrong side up, showing that nice folded hem you just made, and pinned in place.

 - Make sure the blind hem foot is attached and the machine set to make a blind hem stitch.
 Refer to your machine’s manual to confirm the foot and the stitch number.
+As mentioned above, both this type of presser foot and the available stitch setting are standard on most sewing machines.

 - Place the hemmed fabric on the bed of the machine so the bottom folded edge of the hem is facing the foot and the heads of the pins are facing away from the foot.